blairliikala/Caption-Reader/README.md

 <captions-viewer src="caption.vtt"></caption-viewer>
 ```

-## Link Elements
+## Link Player and Captions

 To make the captions to update when the video is playing, the player's current position (playhead) must be regularly sent to the captions component.
 Luckily this is easy to do by using the native video element, and most video players provide a time update event to listen for.

-Example connecting a native video tag to the component;
+Simple example connecting a native video tag to the component:

 ```html
 <video controls src="video.mp4"></video>